Revisiting Event Study Designs: Robust and Efficient Estimation: Introduction

-We first establish a simple characterization for the most efficient linear unbiased estimator of any pre-specified weighted sum of treatment effects, under homoskedasticity.
+In \ref{sec:Imputation-Solution}, we first establish a simple characterization for the most efficient linear unbiased estimator of any pre-specified weighted sum of treatment effects, in the baseline case of spherical errors, i.e. homoskedasticity with no serial correlation.
 This estimator explicitly incorporates the researcher's estimation goal and assumptions about parallel trends, anticipation effects, and restrictions on treatment effect heterogeneity.
 It is constructed by estimating a flexible high-dimensional regression that differs from conventional event study specifications, and aggregating its coefficients appropriately.
-While homoskedasticity is unrealistic in most applications, the principled construction of this estimator yields attractive efficiency properties more generally, as we confirm in simulations.
-Specifically, we find that the estimator has sizable efficiency advantages, with variances of alternative robust estimators 15\textendash 41\% higher in a homoskedastic baseline; qualitatively, these gains are preserved under heteroskedasticity and serial correlation of residuals.
+While spherical errors are a natural starting point, the principled construction of this estimator more generally ensures unbiasedness and yields attractive efficiency properties, as we later confirm in simulations.

-The efficient robust estimator takes a particularly transparent ``imputation'' form in our leading case where the heterogeneity of treatment effects is not restricted.
-The imputation estimator is constructed in three steps.
-First, the unit and period fixed effects $\hat{\alpha}_{i}$ and $\hat{\beta}_{t}$ are fitted by regression on untreated observations only.
-Second, they are used to impute the untreated potential outcomes and therefore obtain an estimated treatment effect $\hat{\tau}_{it}=Y_{it}-\hat{\alpha}_{i}-\hat{\beta}_{t}$ for each treated observation.
-Finally, a weighted average of these treatment effect estimates is taken with weights, corresponding to the estimation target.
+In our leading case where the heterogeneity of treatment effects is not restricted, the efficient robust estimator can be implemented using a transparent ``imputation'' procedure.
+First, the unit and period fixed effects $\hat{\alpha}_{i}$ and $\hat{\beta}_{t}$ are fitted by regressions using untreated observations only.
+Second, these fixed effects are used to impute the untreated potential outcomes and therefore obtain an estimated treatment effect $\hat{\tau}_{it}=Y_{it}-\hat{\alpha}_{i}-\hat{\beta}_{t}$ for each treated observation.
+Finally, a weighted sum of these treatment effect estimates is taken, with weights corresponding to the estimation target.